spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].measurements[*].selector`

-Used to select which field in the data source to map to this measurement name.
+Defines the field selector that maps a data field to the measurement name.
 Defaults to the measurement name if not provided.

 **Example**